Caught in the middle: The islanders sharing their home with the US military

 "We are guarded here, we are protected here," he said.

-Still, if war was to come, it won't only be the uniformed locals who would be pulled into the conflict, said Guam Governor Eddie Baza Calvo.
+Still, if war was to come, it won't only be the uniformed locals who would be pulled into the conflict, said Guam Gov. Eddie Baza Calvo.

 "There's going to be over 200,000 Americans that will be caught in whatever engagement happens here," Calvo told CNN.